 Allergy symptoms typically include sneezing, watery eyes, a runny nose, or even a skin rash.
 Some allergens can even trigger allergic reactions known as anaphylaxis that are medical emergencies.

 But can allergies cause a fever?
 Generally, no. Sometimes, however, allergy symptoms can make you vulnerable to a bacterial or viral infection.
-A bacterial or viral infection can lead to a fever, which you can indirectly blame on your allergy.
+And a bacterial or viral infection can lead to a fever, so you can indirectly blame the fever on your allergy.